 First, we would like our children to be part of an extended community where they feel welcome, are valued for the gifts they bring and the people they are.
 “Do unto others” is the big rule.
 This is a community where questioning the mysteries of life is valued.
 It takes time to develop a sense of belonging.

 We want our children to feel part of the Unitarian Universalist tradition.
 We want your children to know the tenets of the church and be able to articulate what it means to be a UU.
 Free thinking, questioning, and personal discovery are the order of the day.
 We want our children to be proud that they are part of this liberal faith.
-It takes time to develop a sense of pride.
+It takes time to develop a sense of identity within a community.

 We want our children to develop a social responsibility consciousness.
 We want them to feel they can make a difference in this world.
 We want them to know that there are people and causes out in the world that cry out for assistance and that they can and should reach out.
 It takes time to work on social responsibility projects.